Peerarif5656/dissertation-rag-system/README.md

 - University HR/Operations employee questionnaire
 - Qualitative feedback on recommendation relevance and feasibility
 - Academic validation of methodology and approach

-## File Structure & Implementation

-> **Note:** This repository uses a flat file structure (all source files at the top level, data in `data/`) rather than nested folders, for ease of browsing.
-Files are grouped below by function.

 **Core System Files**
 ```